k0rdent/docs/docs/admin/kof/kof-kcm-region.md

 ## KCM/KOF Regional Cluster

-How to proceed with KOF and regions depends on whether you already havve a KOF regional cluster.
+How to proceed with KOF and regions depends on whether you already have a KOF regional cluster.

 ### Existing KOF Regional Cluster